krmbzds/stars/README.md

 ## Rust

+- [0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
+Improve your privacy, the security and battery life of your device.
 - [hubblo-org/scaphandre](https://github.com/hubblo-org/scaphandre) - ⚡ Energy consumption metrology agent.
 Let "scaph" dive and bring back the metrics that will help you make your systems and applications more sustainable !
 - [pop-os/gtk-extras](https://github.com/pop-os/gtk-extras) - Rust crate containing an assortment of extra, unofficial GTK patterns, widgets, and traits.
 - [pop-os/systemd-boot-conf](https://github.com/pop-os/systemd-boot-conf) - Rust crate for managing the systemd-boot loader configuration.